Rated as: Album

 Ah, fatemi asciugare… fatemi scaldare… fatemi svanire

-Being an artist who fundamentally did not and does not change, the real question about a new Conte-album is truly idiotic: How many good material is on there?
+Being an artist who fundamentally did not and does not change, the real question about a new Conte-album is truly idiotic: How much good material is on there?
 How much filler?
 Psiche contains what I would call career-highlight, but as a whole does fall on the side of filler.
 At this stage, piano and orchestra are supplanted by sophisti-keyboard and soft-pop-synths, a sort of synth-laden ambient chanson.
 Yet the master’s ruminations about being your own best company in the face of modern life’s comfort fortunately remain the same.

 As the title might suggest, Psiche delves even more, if possible, into decorating your inner life as a swanky bar with melancholia and funny little slice-of-life-ditties, the usual mixture of jazz-pop and italian songwriting and the ubiquitous synths – and this is the main problem here: Conte relies on atmosphere and ornaments a tad too much here – sometimes there is no song to “accompany the atmosphere”, in fact (“Big Bill”, pleasantly gloomy, but tepid).